jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

-The death, and destruction of Metalls is the disjoining of their bodies, and sulphureous fatnesse, which may bee done severall ways, as by calcination, reverberation, dissolution, cementation, and sublimation.
+The death, and destruction of metals is the disjoining of their bodies, and sulphureous fatnesse, which may bee done severall ways, as by calcination, reverberation, dissolution, cementation, and sublimation.

-Calcination of Metalls is manifold.
+Calcination of metals is manifold.
-But the calcination of Metalls is not of one sort: for one is made with Salt, another with Sulphur, another with Aqua fortis, and another with common Sublimate, and another with Quicksilver.
+But the calcination of metals is not of one sort: for one is made with Salt, another with Sulphur, another with Aqua fortis, and another with common Sublimate, and another with Quicksilver.

 What Calcination with Salt is.
 Calcination with Salt is that the Metall be made[Pg 38] into very thin plates, and strowed with Salt, and cemented.